Investing glossary (plain-English guide)

 • Tax statement

-• A year summary of dividends, interest, and realised gains or losses for your records.
+• A tax statement is a summary of reportable income and gains, such as dividends, interest, and realised gains or losses, for your records or tax reporting.

 • Ticker (symbol)